Ruby Laser Treatment Melbourne

 ‘Q-switch’ refers to the mechanism by which this laser can emit a pulsed output beam with extremely high peak power.

-The combination of the wavelength and the high peak power makes it well-suited to remove tattoo ink, particularly green tattoo pigments and skin pigmentation, including freckles and sun-related pigmentation changes.
+The combination of the wavelength and the high peak power makes it well-suited to remove skin pigmentation, including freckles and sun-related pigmentation changes.

 In general, the laser light emitted operates by the principle of selective photothermolysis, which is the attraction of particular wavelengths of the laser to certain colours, allowing for the specific heating and targeting of a coloured target.